Bennyyoung/Forkhive/src/pages/team/benji.md

 ---
 path: '/team/benji'
-title: 'Effiong Benjamin'
+title: 'Benjamin Effiong'
 date: 2019-12-29T15:09:08+10:00
 draft: false
 image: '/team/benji.jpg'
-jobtitle: 'Co-founder and CEO'
+jobtitle: 'Founder and CEO'
 email: ' benjamineffiong124@yahoo.com'
 linkedinurl: ' https://linkedin.com/in/effiong-benjamin-b4963512a'
 twitterurl: ' https://twitter.com/EffiongBenjami2'
 weight: 2
 ---
 <p style='text-align: justify;'>
-    Effiong Benjamin is a Data scientist, Gatsby Developer and uses Netlify.
+    Benajamin Effiong is the Founder and CEO of Bloomhubng.
 He also has a sound knowledge of the tech industry and its business operation.
 </p>